What is social media recruiting?

 Measuring and analyzing social media account metrics will help you improve your reach.
 That way, you can connect with as many potential candidates as possible.
 Consider measuring volume (size of the conversation), reach (spread of the conversation), engagement (how people are participating in the conversation), influence (which people are participating in the conversation) and share of voice (how does the conversation about your company compare to others?).

-In the social media recruitment world, niche networks can sometimes produce even more, and even better, candidates than the three or four biggest networks can.
+In the social media recruitment world, niche networks like Stack Overflow, Dribbble and Meetup can sometimes produce even more, (and even better) candidates than the three or four biggest networks can.
 Some smaller networks can help you reach specific groups of people, like women or those with an interest in technology.
 Others are built for job seekers, veterans or other groups.
-Spread out your social media engagement and you could see a major impact on your recruiting.
+Spread out your social media engagement and you could see a major impact on your recruiting efforts.